zulip/zulip/docs/production/deployment.md

 * `--postgresql-version`: Sets the version of PostgreSQL that will be installed.
 We currently support PostgreSQL 10, 11, 12, and 13.

+* `--postgresql-database-name=exampledbname`: With this option, you
+  can customize the default database name.
+If you do not set this.
+The default database name will be `zulip`.
+This setting can only be set on the first install.

+* `--postgresql-database-user=exampledbuser`: With this option, you
+  can customize the default database user.
+If you do not set this.
+The default database user will be `zulip`.
+This setting can only be set on the first install.

 * `--postgresql-missing-dictionaries`: Set
   `postgresql.missing_dictionaries` ([docs][doc-settings]) in the
   Zulip settings, which omits some configuration needed for full-text